Harm Reduction International’s Anti-Racist Pledge 2021

 8. We will include reviews of our anti-racist practices in the board’s work plan and in the HRI operational plan (which underpins the HRI strategic plan).
 We will create accountability by reporting annually to the board on progress towards our goals (following our annual day of reflection).

 9. We commit to supporting learning and growth in a number of ways.
-We will include our anti-racist values in our processes16 to ensure that partners, consultants and conference delegates can give feedback, and we will reflect on this feedback and integrate it into our work to improve our culture of care.
-We will also continue to seek out and adopt good practice guidance, for example the Halo Code.
+We will include our anti-racist values in our processes to ensure that partners, consultants and conference delegates can give feedback, and we will reflect on this feedback and integrate it into our work to improve our culture of care.
+We will also continue to seek out and adopt good practice guidance.

 Our commitment to being anti-racist in our outward facing work